 Asset Management and Other Fees to Related Parties: Asset management fees totaled \$4,460,000 for the three months ended June 30, 2018, compared to \$6,130,000 for the three months ended June 30, 2017.
 Asset management fees are calculated based on a percentage of the daily average adjusted fair value of CIM Urban's assets, which are appraised in the fourth quarter of each year.
-The lower fees reflect a decrease in the adjusted fair value of CIM Urban's assets due to the sale of two multifamily properties in May 2017, the sale of two office properties, one parking garage, and one multifamily property in June 2017, the sale of one office property and one multifamily property in September 2017, the sale of one office property in October 2017, and the sale of one multifamily property in December 2017, partially offset by the acquisition of one office property in December 2017, the acquisition of one office property in January 2018 and net increases in the fair value of CIM Urban's real estate assets based on the December 31, 2017 appraised values as well as incremental capital expenditures incurred in the first six months of 2018.
+The lower fees reflect a decrease in the adjusted fair value of CIM Urban's assets due to the sale of two multifamily properties in May 2017, the sale of two office properties, one parking garage, and one multifamily property in June 2017, the sale of one office property in October 2017, and the sale of one multifamily property in December 2017, partially offset by the acquisition of one office property in December 2017, the acquisition of one office property in January 2018 and net increases in the fair value of CIM Urban's real estate assets based on the December 31, 2017 appraised values as well as incremental capital expenditures incurred in the first six months of 2018.
 CIM Commercial also pays a Base Service Fee to the Administrator, a related party, which totaled \$269,000 for the three months ended June 30, 2018 compared to \$265,000 for the three months ended June 30, 2017.
 In addition, the Administrator received compensation and or reimbursement for performing certain services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
 For the three months ended June 30, 2018 and 2017, we expensed \$697,000 and \$560,000 for such services, respectively.
 For the three months ended June 30, 2018 and 2017, we also expensed \$78,000 and \$124,000, respectively, related to corporate services subject to reimbursement by us under the CIM SBA Staffing and Reimbursement Agreement.
 Asset management fees are expected to decrease materially for the remainder of 2018 as a result of our completed sales in 2017, partially offset by increases resulting from the acquisitions of two office properties in December 2017 and January 2018.

 Interest Expense: Interest expense, which is not allocated to our operating segments, was \$6,511,000 for the three months ended June 30, 2018, a decrease of \$3,057,000 compared to \$9,568,000 in the corresponding period in 2017.
-The decrease is primarily due to the payoff of mortgage loans with a combined balance of \$38,781,000 in connection with the sale of our three multifamily properties in Dallas, Texas in May and June 2017, the assumption of a \$21,700,000 mortgage loan by the buyer of an office property in Los Angeles, California in September 2017, the assumption of a \$28,560,000 mortgage loan by the buyer of our multifamily property in Houston, Texas in December 2017, and a decrease in interest expense, including the impact of interest rate swaps, and loan fee amortization expense under the unsecured credit and term loan facilities, mainly due to lower average outstanding balances under the unsecured credit and term loan facilities, mainly due to lower average outstanding balances under the unsecured credit and term loan facilities, mainly due to the reductions in debt described above.
+The decrease is primarily due to the payoff of mortgage loans with a combined balance of \$38,781,000 in connection with the sale of our three multifamily properties in Dallas, Texas in May and June 2017, the assumption of a \$21,700,000 mortgage loan by the buyer of an office property in Los Angeles, California in September 2017, the assumption of a \$28,560,000 mortgage loan by the buyer of our multifamily property in Houston, Texas in December 2017, and a decrease in interest expense, including the impact of interest rate swaps, and loan fee amortization expense under the unsecured credit and term loan facilities, mainly due to lower average outstanding balances under the unsecured credit and term loan facilities, primarily due to aggregate repayments of \$215,000,000 of outstanding borrowings on our unsecured term loan facility in August and November 2017.
+Our interest expense is expected to decrease for the remainder of 2018 due to the reductions in debt described above.
 However, the magnitude of any such decrease cannot be predicted as it will depend on a number of factors such as our outstanding borrowings and the terms of any new borrowings we may enter into.